mcci-catena/bootloader/README.md

 The bootloader manipulates the boot LED to indicate lengthy activities and failure modes.

 The bootloader does not use the CMSIS include files or the ST HAL; these are large, complex and difficult to review.
 Instead, the ARM reference manual and STM32L0 SOC manuals were used to prepare simple header files with the required information.

+A simple tool is provided for signing images.
+For convenience, `ssh-keygen` is used to generate the key files.
+In development, a standard "test signing" key is used; this is not secure, but it avoids a special mode in the bootloader to disable signing (thereby making it less likely that the special mode will accidentally be left on at ship time).

+### Limitations

+Overall, we want to make it difficult for an adversary to inject an untrusted image unless they have physical access to the board.
+But there are certain issues that we don't address; these may be important to you.

+The bootloader does not provide any confidentiality at all for the application images.
+As the bootloader is intended for open source projects, we don't feel that this is a problem.

+The bootloader does not prevent someone with physical access to a device from putting arbitrary software in that device.
+It cannot; an STLINK can always be used and the device reset to factory.

+The bootloader does not check signatures of the application before launching it.
+It considers a valid SHA512 hash to be to good enough authority to launch the app, because it considers that the app would not be in the flash unless its signature had been verified.
+Remote code execution could take advantage of this to modify the application maliciously, and then update the hash.

+If an adversary can force a remote code execution attack, the bootloader can probably be compromised; but remote code execution also effectively takes over the system, unless the MPU is used; and that's much more intrusive.
+We feel that should be at a layer above the bootloader.

+Signature checks are slow -- about 10 seconds on an STM32L0 at 32 MHz.
+This is acceptable, as it only happens during a firmware update.

 ## Technical Discussion